Green Energy SourcesGreen Energy Sources

 Economic Benefits of Clean Energy Sources

+Green energy is an exciting opportunity for economic growth and job creation.
 One example is the US Inflation Reduction Act (IRA), which contains significant provisions related to transitioning to a non-polluting economy.

 Key provisions in the IRA allocate $100 billion for electric vehicles, $65bn for low-impact energy manufacturing, and $50bn for energy efficiency.

 The IRA also targeted measures to streamline the permitting process and provide tax credits.
-The idea is to reduce the time and costs tied to eco-smart projects as well as diversify the nation’s energy portfolio.
+The idea is to reduce the time and costs tied to eco-smart projects as well as diversify the US energy portfolio.

 Top 6 Renewable Energy Sources